 So now you’re set to start another day.
-Grab your keys and count the children (you don’t want to leave any at home alone with the pet trimmer again).
 Perform a quick visual check for shoes, backpacks and lunch boxes.
 Those faces might not beam up at you as you herd them out of the door, but you’ve graduated into a parent who can continue your day without the need for sedatives.

 Failure to lunch

 Pre-preparing some lunch items can make packing it up a breeze.